-During 2021, employee-related measures were implemented to achieve operational continuity and cost efficiency, while securing job positions.
-AIA employees were assigned to optimised working schedules therefore, ensuring the presence of essential workforce in relation to workload and COVID-19 prevention measures.
+In 2021, employee-related measures were implemented to achieve operational continuity and cost efficiency, while securing job positions.
+AIA employees were assigned to optimised working schedules, therefore, ensuring the presence of an essential workforce in relation to workload and COVID-19 prevention measures.
 Furthermore, work provisions dictated by the State i.e. teleworking and special leaves or quarantine due to COVID-19 measures were applied.
-The Airport Company extended its participation in the State subsidized work sharing programme ("Syn-ergasia") for partial compensation of employees' salary by the State.
-Moreover, the Airport Company prolonged its support loan scheme on favorable terms for employees to complement income losses in this scheme.
-In addition, training for self-protection and the appropriate use of the required personal protective equipment were available by the Airport Company.
+The Airport Company extended its participation in the State subsidised work-sharing programme ("Syn-ergasia") for partial compensation of employees' salary by the State.
+Moreover, it prolonged its support loan scheme on favourable terms for employees to complement income losses in this scheme.
+In addition, training for self-protection and the appropriate use of the required personal protective equipment were available.

-AIA diligently abided by the COVID-19 testing requirements of employees, as prescribed by the State, while additional COVID-19 testing was applied and funded by the Airport Company for AIA staff, as well as special rates were provided for dependents.
-In addition, the Company endorsed and closely monitored the vaccinations status of its employees in full respect of personal data privacy.
+AIA diligently abided by the COVID-19 testing requirements of its employees, as prescribed by the State, while also funded additional COVID-19 testing for its staff and provided special rates for their dependents.
+In addition, the Company endorsed and closely monitored its employees' vaccination status in full respect of personal data privacy.

-As a socially responsible employer, the Airport Company strived and managed to retain jobs and protect its employees' income, pension plans and social security despite the harsh pandemic crisis' repercussions.
-In 2021, AIA had 470 full-time equivalent employees, compared to 530 employees in 2020, reflecting the employee working schedule adjustment as a response to the pandemic impact.
+As a socially responsible employer, the Airport Company retained jobs and protected its employees' income, pension plans and social security, despite the harsh pandemic crisis' repercussions.
+In 2021, AIA had 470 full-time equivalent employees, compared to 530 employees in 2020, reflecting the employee working schedule adjustment as a response to the pandemic.

-The Airport Company provides henceforth the employee pension and medical plan, in addition to the main and auxiliary social insurance, through the Institution for Occupational Retirement Provision (IORP) of the Athens International Airport S.A., which was established in July 2021.
+The Airport Company provides henceforth the employee pension and medical plan, in addition to the main and auxiliary social insurance, through the Institution for Occupational Retirement Provision (IORP) of the Athens International Airport S.A., established in July 2021.